neopinp/edu/README.md

-123033639 follows the CS50 Introduction to Programming with Python Course
+- CS50 Introduction to Programming with Python Course